CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 # CaTSper Processing Steps: A Detailed Description

+This document aims to provide a detailed description to the scientific basis of the processing steps involved in [CaTSper](https://github.com/CamTHz/catsper).
+A detailed in-line annotation of CaTSper's code is available here(**link to be inserted).

 ## Time Domain Analysis

 The time delay $\Delta t$ is the extra time needed for the THz pulse to traverse through the sample thickness $H$, compared to the THz pulse traversing the same thickness in the reference measurement (air, refractive index $n_a = 1$).
 The effective refractive index $n_{eff}$ of the sample is thus calculated by